Dance in Haiti: Duvalier dictatorships of 1957-1986

 Carnaval des Fleurs is an annual summer festival held in Port-au-Prince, Haiti.
-Its purpose is to highlight Haiti's flora.
+Its purpose is to highlight Haiti's flora in promoting Tourism.
 Restarted by Michel Martelly in 2012.

 Modern Haiti

 2010 Haiti earthquake

 On January 12, 2010, up to 300,000 people were killed when a magnitude 7.0 earthquake hits the capital Port-au-Prince and its wider region.
 The 2010 earthquake was Haiti's worst in 200 years.
 Many institutions and infrastructure were destroyed or damaged, heavily impacting the culture of Haiti.